JeromeLefebvre/AF-Example-Kit-Utilities/fixingTheAnalysisMapping/README.md

 ## Contents

-* `RefreshMappings` A PowerShell script that makes use of PI AF SDK to refresh a specified database or all databases in a PI System.
+* `RefreshMappings.ps1` A PowerShell script that makes use of PI AF SDK to refresh a specified database or all databases in a PI System.

 ## Getting Started